What You Need to Know About DIY Background Checks

 A sex offender search is another common component of a background check, and online registries exist at both the national and state levels to house this information.

-Like the NCIC, the Dru Sjodin National Sex Offender Public Website (NSOPW) is operated by the U.S. Department of Justice.
+Like the NCIC, the Dru Sjodin National Sex Offender Database (NSOPW) is operated by the U.S. Department of Justice.
 It is the only U.S. government website that links public state, territorial and tribal sex offender registries in one national search site.
-Unlike the NCIC, however, the NSOPW is publicly accessible.

 At first glance, it appears to be a simple and thorough way to search for nationwide sex offender data.
 But dig a little deeper into the website, and you will find this cautionary language: